invenia/blog/_posts/JuliaLangFeatures.md

  - Traits let you mark types as having particular properties.
  - In julia, in particular, you can dispatch on these traits.
- - Often they will compile out of existance (due to static dispatch, during specialization.).
+ - Often, they will compile out of existence (due to static dispatch, during specialization.).

 ⚠️ Do note that at some point you do have to document what properties a trait requires
 (e.g. what methods must be implemented).